RakhithJK/dbeaver-dbeaver-wiki/Task-Management.md

 ![](images/ug/tools/task-edit-wizard-objects.png)

 ### Create task from task management view
 You can create task from scratch using tasks view.
+Open tasks view and `Create new task` button in the view toolbar or in the context menu.
+In task wizard you can choose task category, task type and name.
+On the next wizard pages actual tool configuration pages will be shown (they depend on chosen task type).